AndreaBarghigiani/working-knowledge/JavaScript/Utility/isObjectEmpty.md

-Checks if an object contains any properties to define if it is empty or not.
+Checks if an object contains any properties to define whether it is empty.
-It uses the other [[isObject]] utility function to exit early in case the value passed as argument is not an object.
+It uses the other [[isObject]] utility function to exit early if the value passed as an argument is not an object.
 ```js
 const isObjectEmpty = (obj) => {
   if (!isObject(obj)) return false;